 - Get a security freeze.
 A security freeze allows you to proactively “lock up” your credit information so no one can access it without permission.
 This prevents a thief from falsely using your identity to take out a new mortgage, apply for a credit card, or get financing, among other things.
 Here are some important things to consider before getting a security freeze:

-- 3. How do you temporarily lift a freeze?
+- 2. How do you temporarily lift a freeze?
 To open a new credit account, take out a new loan, or allow a background check, you will need to lift the security freeze.
 The freeze can be lifted for a specific period of time or for a specific creditor.
 Call each of the agencies and use your PIN.
 Specify whether you want to temporarily lift the freeze for a specific date range or for a specific creditor.
-Each credit reporting agency will charge you $3 to temporarily lift a freeze.